InsomniaCoder/tf-local/README.md

 # Overview
 This project is used to demonstrate how to use Terraform to manage Helm charts / Operators / Objects in Kubernetes in local

+## Approach

+For this repo

+1) We will need to provision the cluster locally and install Tekton Operator first
+2) After that we will configure the Tekton pipeline to automaticaly read the repository and make this repository part of the CI. so, everytime the code change, it will rebuild the infrastructure.

 ## Components

 This repo will install these components into the cluster